 The first site, GM Ignition Update, enables owners of the company's vehicles to access information on the vehicle brands that contain the defective ignition switch.
 The brands listed there include Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, and Saturn.

 Were You Injured as a Result of GM's Faulty Ignition Switch?

-You may be entitled to compensation for your injuries.
+If you were injured or lost someoen you love to a defective GM ignition switch, may be entitled to compensation for your injuries.

 We understand the main reasons why people are injured by products: